-Whether it’s a financial crisis, a breakup, or unemployment, everyone experiences a predicament that can drastically impact his or her life.
-What matters most about these challenges is how you respond.
-Distress and panic are common initial reactions, but it’s important to pause, reflect, and find peace.
-Legends and fables from around the world are rich with lessons of rebirth and resurrection.
+There will be times in your life when you experience a financial crisis, a breakup, unemployment, or some other setback.
+Life challenges will happen but what matters most about these challenges is how you respond to them.
+Distress and panic are common initial reactions, but it’s important to pause, reflect, and find meaning and opportunities from your setback..
+Legends and fables from around the world are rich with lessons of setbacks and then subsequent rebirth and resurrection.
+Walt Disney began his empire by knowing this eternal truth.
 When you are faced with a setback you have a chance to rise again.

 - Worry the right way: Jerilyn Ross, psychotherapist and coauthor of One Less Thing to Worry About, says that it is essential that you distinguish between productive worries (ones what get you moving) and destructive worries (ones that leave you in a loop of negative thinking).
 Face your fear.
 Write your problems down, sort them and tackle them one by one.